 U.S. Forest Service Pacific Northwest Research Station (PNW) – With a Seattle lab in Fremont and several staff members collocated with Environmental and Forest Sciences, the station supports collaborative research that addresses questions of interest to both USFS and Environmental and Forest Sciences researchers.

-Washington Cooperative Fish and Wildlife Research Unit – Supported by the Department of Interior’s U.S. Geological Survey and administered jointly with the School of Aquatic and Fishery Sciences (SAFS), this cooperative advances wildlife and fisheries research and facilitates collaboration opportunities with Washington State and federal wildlife and fisheries management agencies.
+Washington Cooperative Fish and Wildlife Research Unit – Administered jointly with the School of Aquatic and Fishery Sciences (SAFS), this cooperative advances wildlife and fisheries research and facilitates collaboration opportunities with Washington State and federal wildlife and fisheries management agencies.
+Also located in SEFS, the Forest and Rangeland Ecosystem Science Center, Cascadia Field Station conducts ecological research to support natural resource managers in the U.S. Department of the Interior and other federal, state, tribal and local agencies.

 Partnership with The Nature Conservancy (TNC) – In 2016, The Nature Conservancy and Environmental and Forest Sciences entered into a joint agreement to develop collaborative research and jointly hired a senior TNC scientist who also serves as a faculty member within Environmental and Forest Sciences.